coodoo-workhorse/workhorse/README.md

 With `@InitialJobConfig(asynchronous = true)` the user can decide, when the emails were sent, by terminating the associated execution.

-To terminate an execution just call the method `terminateAsynchronousExecution(Long executionId, String summary)` on the instance of your Worker.
+To terminate an execution he just have to call the method `terminateAsynchronousExecution(Long executionId, String summary)` on the instance of the Worker.

-The following example shows how to terminate an execution of the asynchronous job SendEmailWorker.
+The following example shows how to terminate an execution of the asynchronous job `SendEmailWorker`.

 ```java
 @Inject